ZhiGroup/DeepENDO/Readme.md

 ## Warning

 * This repo is for research purpose.
 Using it at your own risk.
+* GPL-v3 license.